evandisoft/RedOnion/RedOnion.ROS/README.md

 (`void` if not provided) and optional third argument can be used to test for specific value if it already exists, to overwrite that value (only if it is same or does not exist).
-That can be used to create locks:
+That can be used to create locks.

+Variable names are searched from the point of reference, up through all (non-function) blocks, then in `this` if function was executed as method, then in outer function or script and lastly in globals.
+Notice that function `click` in example above modified script-local `x` when called as function, but `obj.x` when called as method.

 ```
 global.x = 1    // assign